FriendChicken001/puvadon_jenosize_test/README.md

             └── profile_module.dart
 ```

-## This project is handle name convention and code convention by below rules

 # Naming Conventions

 - **File Naming**: Use lowercase letters and separate words with underscores for file names (`moduleName_function`) (e.g., `user_repository.dart`).